shekhar66/notes-app-deprecated/README.md

 # notes-app
 Create,Read, Update, Delete and List all the Notes.
+All these you can do by passing from command line arguements.